Tag Execution by Tag Group

 A value of -1 means automatic, allowing the OPC-UA client to determine the rate.

 The OPC-UA specifications states that in cases where the sampling interval (the rate as which the server checks the data source for changes) is faster than the publishing interval (rate at which the the data is delivered to the client), the samples may be queued or batched together before publishing.
 This setting determines the maximum size of that queue.
 When the maximum is reached and a publish has not yet occurred, oldest samples are dropped first.

-Currently, there are not any features in Ignition that utilizes multiple entries in the queue, but 3rd party OPC-UA clients may be able to take advantage of this setting.
+Currently, there are not many features in Ignition that utilize multiple entries in the queue, but 3rd party OPC-UA clients may be able to take advantage of this setting.